 "Permanent connection" means a family-like relationship, consistent with a child's best interests, health, safety, and well-being, that provides safe, stable, and committed parenting; unconditional love and lifelong support; and a permanent legal status between child and family.
 For a child for whom the Department is legally responsible, a permanent connection may be the child's parents or another caregiver in the child's home of origin.
 When the child cannot be safely returned home, a permanent connection may be the current or former foster parent or relative caregiver, an individual identified as an adoptive or legal guardianship placement resource, or another individual from among the child's or family's lifelong connections with whom a child has developed a familial relationship.

-is a person related in any of the foregoing ways to a sibling of a child, even though the person is not related to the child when the child and its sibling are placed together with that person.
-For children who have been in the guardianship of the Department, have been adopted, and are subsequently returned to the temporary custody or guardianship of the Department, a "relative" may also include any person who would have qualified as a relative under this definition prior to the adoption, but only if the Department determines that it would be in the best interests of the child to consider this person a relative.
-[20 ILCS 505/7(b)]
+is related to a child's sibling in any of the foregoing ways even though the person is not related to the child when the child and the child's sibling are placed together with that person or fictive kin as defined in this Part.
+For children who have been in the guardianship of the Department following the termination of their parents' parental rights, been adopted, or placed in subsidized or unsubsidized guardianship and are subsequently returned to the temporary custody or guardianship of the Department, "relative" includes any person who would have qualified as a relative under this definition prior to the termination of the parents' parental rights if the Department determines and documents, or the court finds that it would be in the child's best interests to consider this person a relative based upon the factors for determining best interests set forth in subsection (4.05) of Section 1-3 of the Juvenile Court Act of 1987.
+[20 ILCS 505/4d]

 "Siblings" means children who have at least one parent in common.
 Children continue to be considered siblings after parental rights are terminated, if parental rights were terminated while a petition under Article II of the Juvenile Court Act of 1987 was pending.
 Children continue to be considered siblings after one or more of the children are adopted or placed in private guardianship if they were in the custody or guardianship of the Department pursuant to the Juvenile Court Act of 1987 [705 ILCS 405] immediately prior to the adoption or guardianship.
 Step-siblings may be considered "siblings" when the children enter into substitute care together, have a positive relationship and share at least one parent in common.